 Getting quality sleep is a very real struggle for millions of people.
-In America, 40.6 million adults sleep six or fewer hours per day.
+In America, adults sleep get fewer hours than recommended sleep per night.

 That's why we've put together this list of tips for getting better sleep.
 Put some of the following tips to good use, and your body and mind will surely thank you.

 Lift my head, I'm still yawning

 When I'm in the middle of a dream